Yellow Congo Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 References

-• Froese, R. and D. Pauly, Eds.
+• Froese, R. And D. Pauly, Eds.
 FishBase.
 Alestopetersius caudalis.
 Accessed 2025.

 • SeriouslyFish.
 Alestopetersius caudalis species profile.
 Accessed 2025.